 When acquired the aircraft was in full military configuration and was subsequently converted to basic civil standards

 Test flown after overhaul - October 31, 1949

 Entered onto the Australian Aircraft Register as VH-BKY - October 31, 1949

 Registered to Curtis Madsen Aircrafts Pty Ltd

-Curtis Madsen were experiencing financial difficulties and aircraft was sold to East West Airlines - October 1950
+Curtis Madsen were experiencing financial difficulties and the aircraft was sold to East-West Airlines - October 1950

 Curtis Madsen ceased operations - November 17, 1950

 Curtis Madsen's assests excluding the two Hudsons was taken over by Overland Air Services

 East-West Airlines acquired VH-BKY and VH-JCM and other spare parts for 14,000 Pounds - November 20, 1950

 The aircraft was erried to Tamworth where it was converted to full civilian standards